PrakharSrivastava-Draup/agent-ops/README.md

 - pydantic for schemas
 - structlog for structured logging

+## Deployment

+### Railway Deployment

+This project is configured for easy deployment on Railway.
+See [RAILWAY_DEPLOYMENT.md](./RAILWAY_DEPLOYMENT.md) for detailed deployment instructions.

+**Quick Start:**
+1. Push your code to GitHub
+2. Create a new Railway project and connect your GitHub repo
+3. Add environment variables in Railway dashboard
+4. Deploy!

+### Local Development

 ## Environment Variables

 Create a `.env` file in the project root with the following variables: